Luchador/GUD/tools/geditor/docs/GUD-model-import-guide.md

 than clamped.
 Review the imported preview to see the quantized result.

 Exported triangles have separate corners to retain their source identities.
-When several corners reference one native vertex, move **all copies together**, including copies in another part or LOD.
-Their positions, textured UVs and native color values must agree after rounding.
-Use X-Ray selection for coincident positions and select all corresponding UV corners.
+When several corners reference one native vertex, move **all position copies together**, including copies in another part or LOD.
+Use X-Ray selection for coincident positions.
 Do not weld them: that loses their individual `_GUD_VERTEX` identities.

-Existing native UV seams remain editable, but creating a new seam by separating UVs that share a native vertex is not supported.
-Paint all shared color corners consistently, too; creating a new color seam by splitting a native vertex is not supported.
-Conflicting edits are rejected without replacing the current model.
+UVs and colors can differ between those corners.
+The importer automatically creates native vertex variants when the quantized UV, RGB or editable alpha values disagree.
+Each variant retains the original joint binding and local position.
+Compatible corners continue to share a record; unused UVs and material-controlled alpha do not create unnecessary splits.
+This also handles Blender interpolating colors/UVs differently on adjacent faces when moving a vertex with attribute correction enabled.
+There is no need to average colors or manually force those face corners to match.

 Color-based geometry accepts RGB edits and, where the authored material uses vertex alpha, alpha edits. glTF `COLOR_0` may contain RGB or RGBA floats or